-Maggie Wallem Rowe is a national speaker, dramatist and freelance writer from the Chicago area who also works fulltime as a Senior Publicist for Tyndale House Publishers.
-The former Director of Women’s Ministries for Vision New England, Maggie has contributed to over ten books including numerous devotional Bibles for women.
+Maggie Wallem Rowe is a national speaker, dramatist and author who writes from Peace Ridge, her home in the mountains of western North Carolina.
+With an extensive background in public relations and ministry to women, Maggie has contributed to over ten books including numerous devotional Bibles.
 As the author of several original one-woman dramas, she has traveled extensively throughout the United States speaking at conferences and retreats.
 In 2014 Maggie received her Master’s degree in Biblical Studies from Wheaton Graduate School.
-Her greatest blessings are Mike, her husband and pastor of 42 years, their three adult children, two children-in-love and three grandchildren.
+Her greatest blessings are Mike, her husband of 42 years, their three adult children, two children-in-love and three grandchildren.
 Maggie is currently writing her first book, due from NavPress in the spring of 2020.

 MORE THAN YOU CARE TO KNOW

-A farmer’s daughter from Illinois, Maggie spent 25 years in ministry in New England with her pastor- husband Mike, where she taught at Daniel Webster University and directed women’s ministries for Vision New England.
-Now a resident of Wheaton, Illinois, Maggie works full-time in public relations and has served as a guest communications instructor at Wheaton College.
+A farmer’s daughter from Illinois, Maggie spent 25 years in ministry in New England with her pastor-husband Mike, where she taught at Daniel Webster University and directed women’s ministries for Vision New England.
+While living in the Chicago area, Maggie served as a public relations professional for Tyndale House as well as a guest communications instructor at Wheaton College.
+Maggie and Mike now happily reside in western North Carolina, where Maggie writes from Peace Ridge, their home in the Smokies.

-In 2014 Maggie was awarded her M.A. in Biblical Studies from Wheaton Graduate School.
-Her greatest blessings are Mike, her husband and pastor of 42 years, their three adult children and spouses and three grandchildren, Libby, Everett, and Truman.
+In 2014 Maggie earned her M.A. in Biblical Studies from Wheaton Graduate School.
+Her greatest blessings are Mike, her husband of 42 years, their three adult children and spouses and three grandchildren, Libby, Everett, and Truman.
+Two new grands are on the way!

 Maggie’s personal mission as a speaker, teacher, and dramatist can be summed up in the words of 1 Peter 4:11: “If anyone speaks, she should do it as one speaking the very words of God.
 If anyone serves, she should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
 Amen!”